tetsushijp/AEP-Hands-on-Labs/labs/fsi/Journey Orchestration/Exercise2-DataSources.md

 ![Demo](./images/dsauth.png)

-Finally, you need to define a ``FieldGroup``, which is basically the request you'll be sending to the Weather API.
-In our case, we want to use the name of the City to request the Current Weather for that City.
+Finally, you need to define a ``FieldGroup``, which is the request you'll be sending to the Weather API.

+In our case, we want to use the ZipCode to request the Current Weather for that Zip.

 ![Demo](./images/fg.png)

-According to the Weather API Documentation, we need to send a parameter ``q=City``.

 ![Demo](./images/owmapi.png)